foobaz/lossypng/README.md

 The holy grail of lossy PNG compression is to go low-level instead and rewrite zlib to perform lossy comparisons.
 However, this presents many challenges and would be a very difficult project.

+###License
+All code in lossypng is public domain.
+You may use it however you wish.

 ###Examples
 Lena, original, 463kB: